RonTrace/snip/README.md

-# Snip – A Personal Web Element Inspector
+# Snip – A modern web content clipper.

 **Snip** is a tool I built for myself to quickly clip text, HTML, and key styles from any webpage.
 It was originally meant to make AI-assisted tasks easier, but I found it useful for all sorts of web content analysis—so I’m sharing it in case you might find it helpful, too.